Bug Control (Slugs)

 The main chemical ingredient of “Sluggo” is Iron-III-phosphate, which the manufacturers claim will breakdown in the soil naturally, however following some research I did on the web the product manufacture may involve the use of the chelating agent EDTA (Ethylenediaminetetraacetic acid).
 Now there is no statement relating to this agent on the “Sluggo” website, but a paper produced by FiBL (Research Institute of Organic Farming) states that Iron salts have virtually no effect on slugs unless combined with EDTA.
 Therefore 'if' it does indeed contain this chelating agent, I've read that this will leech heavy metals from the soil into ground water.
 How this happens and to what degree I can't say, but it's something to think on.
 [Tamm, L. Speiser, B. (2006)].

-The manufacturers of “Sluggo” claim it is ‘safe’ but information on the internet regarding Iron Phosphates is conflicting.
-There appears to be a great deal of ambiguity as to whether this chemical is ‘totally’ safe.
+The manufacturers of “Sluggo” claim it is ‘safe' but information on the internet regarding Iron Phosphates is conflicting.
+There appears to be a great deal of ambiguity as to whether this chemical is ‘totally' safe.
 Sluggo now has the “Organic material research association” logo on the pack so it can be used by Organic farmers, but gardeners may not be so assured by this ruling.
-“Sluggo” also contains Spinosad, which although is a natural bacterium, kills all kinds of insects including Rove Beetles, which are natural predators of slugs.
+At the time of writing this blog, “Sluggo” also contains Spinosad, which although is a natural bacterium, kills all kinds of insects including Rove Beetles, which are natural predators of slugs.
 So, whilst it may be a very effective solution it may eliminate additional natural defences against slugs, which could mean its usage may need to increase as more and more of the slugs natural predators are eradicated.

 So, the benefits of this type of control is that they can convenient to use and be very ‘effective' on Slug numbers, but the disadvantages are that there is evidence that they can be dangerous to slug predators and earth worms too.
 [Edwards, C. Arancon, N. Vasko-Bennett, M. Little, B. Askar, A. (2009)].
 For me, personally if there are reasonable alternatives I'll stick with my 'no chemical weapons' policy